justin13888/Pixles/README.md

 # Pixles

 Photo sharing for all!
-Or you could think of as Google Photo wanted to be.
+Or you could think of it as what Google Photo wanted to be.

 ## Features